Saint Croix Island, Maine: Boundary dispute

 During a boundary dispute between Britain and the U.S. in 1797, the island was deemed to be under U.S. sovereignty by a survey of the river which determined it to be on the western side of its main channel.
+Robert Pagan swore a deposition that he had found the ruins of the fort, on the island.

 Canada issued a nationally circulating twenty-five cent piece in 2004 that commemorated the island and the beginnings of Acadia there.